 In Japan, the Ume pickle comes in candies, and the most representative is Hoshiume (干し梅), meaning Dried Ume.

 What is Hoshiume?

-Hoshiume is originally an old-fashioned Japanese sweet made by pickling Umeboshi plums in a liquid seasoning sweetened with sugar and dried in the sun.
-In many cases, to make the plum easier to eat, the seed of Hoshiume is removed during the production process.
+Hoshiume is a traditional Japanese confection made from Umeboshi plums pickled in a seasoning liquid sweetened with sugar and dried in the sun.

 Tanenashi Hoshiume from Kanro

 In recent years, Tanenashi Hoshiume has been getting much easier to eat since the debut of Kanro’s Marugoto Oishii Hoshiume (まるごとおいしい干し梅).